Spiritual-Entanglement/rumc-snsg/Revelation/05-InterpretingTheMystery-Part03.md

     - Seventh-Day Adventist.
 	- Felt called to gather the 144,000.
 	  - Established the Mt Carmel Center near Waco in 1935.
-	  - intended to relocate to Palistine.
+	  - intended to relocate to Palestine.
-	  - His widow predicted that on April 22, 1959, God would move them to Palistine.
+	  - His widow predicted that on April 22, 1959, God would move them to Palestine.
-	  - When the prediction failed the group factures.
+	  - When the prediction failed the group fractures.
 	    - the Branch Dividians take over Mt Carmel Center.
   - Vernon Howell (died 1993)
     - aka: David Koresh